 - Tools run on windows 10.
 The software is only installed in MUXEN3, MUXEN4, GRINDEN and TRANSISTORN lab (all at ISY department).
-You will have physical access to MUXEN4 and TRANSISTORN. - Remote control of windows machines is possible.
-The university support rdp protocol control of some machines. - IMPORTANT!: If you use rdp you lock the machine from other students.
-You MUST therefore check the schedule of the lab and verify that it is not booked before connecting.

-More information at https://rdpklienter.edu.liu.se
+You will have physical access to MUXEN4.
+Access using the liu-card after lab1+2 completed - Remote control of windows machines is possible.
+The university support rdp protocol control of some machines.
+(Is currently broken....) - IMPORTANT!: If you use rdp you lock the machine from other students.
+You MUST therefore check the schedule of the lab and verify that it is not booked before connecting. - More information at https://rdpklienter.edu.liu.se